moesio-f/ufrpe-2021/DB/Elmasri-2015/Chapter-3.md

 > Each simple attribute of an entity type is associated with a **value set** (**domain**), which specifies the set of possible values that can be assigned to that attribute.

-## 3.4 Relationship Types, Relationship Sets, Roles, adn Structural Constraints
+## 3.4 Relationship Types, Relationship Sets, Roles, and Structural Constraints

 ### 3.4.1 Relationship Types, Sets, and Instances